Frequently Asked Questions

 Q: What are your terms of service?

-You can find my full terms of service here.
-Please be informed that once you’ve made payment, it means you have agreed to the terms and conditions mentioned in the Indemnity & Release Agreement
+You can find my full terms of service on the button below.
+Please be informed that once you’ve made communicated with me, it means you have agreed to the terms and conditions mentioned in the Indemnity & Release Agreement

 Q: How long do I use treats for?